fbef0102/L4D1_2-Plugins/l4dinfectedbots/readme.txt

 // Sets the limit for smokers spawned by the plugin l4d_infectedbots_smoker_limit "2"

-// The minimum of spawn range for infected in final stage rescue. (coop/realism only) l4d_infectedbots_spawn_range_final "0"

-// The maximum of spawn range for infected. (default: 1500, coop/realism only) l4d_infectedbots_spawn_range_max "2000"

-// The minimum of spawn range for infected. (default: 550, coop/realism only) l4d_infectedbots_spawn_range_min "400"
+// The minimum of spawn range for infected. (default: 550, coop/realism only)
+// This cvar will also affect common zombie spawn range and ghost infected player spawn range l4d_infectedbots_spawn_range_min "350"

 // Sets the max spawn time for special infected spawned by the plugin in seconds. l4d_infectedbots_spawn_time_max "60"